BotDogs4645/BotdogsWiki/Starting-out.md

 * REV Robotics
     ```https://software-metadata.revrobotics.com/REVLib.json```

 Usually, you'll want to use all three of these vendors.
-Sometimes, one of our parts may use a different vendor.
-Make sure to look for a library or similar before trying to program with that item.
+Sometimes one of our parts may use a different vendor; make sure to look for a library or similar before trying to program with that item.

 ##### Adding a vendor to WPILib
 Follow these steps to add a vendor to WPILib:
 1. Get vendor online install link (like the ones in the previous section).
 2. Use *CTRL+SHIFT+P* to access the WPILib Start Menu.
-3. Type "Add Vendor (Online)".
+3. Type "Manage Vendor Libraries".
-4. Paste Link.
-5. Rebuild the program.
+4. Choose "Install new libraries (online)"
+5. Paste your online install link.
+6. Say yes to pop up or rebuild program.

 Our repo usually has these automatically installed, but for personal projects this is required.
 ___
-####